akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm

-## Step 4: Go ahead and setup the firewall stuff.
+## Step 4: Go ahead and setup the firewall stuff on the server and cloud account.

 Valheim uses the following ports, but could be changed if you want during config.